dnlfm/CWB/changes-calculator-app/docs/TASK_CHANGES_CALCULATOR_APP.md

     - **Amount of purchase**: €120.78
     - **Amount given by the customer**: €150.00
     - **Output**: €20 x 1, €5 x 1, €2 x 2, €0.20 x 1, €0.02 x 1
     - **Explanation**: The change due is €29.22.
-The optimal breakdown would be one €20 note, one €5 note, two €0.10 coins, and one €0.02 coin.
+The optimal breakdown would be one €20 note, one €5 note, two €2 coins, one €0.20 coin, and one €0.02 coin.

 ## Deliverables:
 - Source code of the fully functional app.